ga-wdi-boston/git-workflow-teams/README.md

 2. Check out the `ajax` branch.
   - Swap out the `console.log` code in the `done` handler for some code that will (a) clear out the contents of the `<ul>` on our page, and (b) for each object in the response, append a new `<li>` element that contains the object's title.
   - Rename `main.js` to `app.js` using a special git command for renaming/moving files within a repo, and update the HTML file to match.
-  - Merge the `ajax` branch back into `master.
+  - Merge the `ajax` branch back into `master`.
 Do you hit any merge conflicts?
 If so, resolve them and make a new commit to finalize the merge.
-  - Make a new `ui` branch from the current location.
+  - Make a new `ui` branch from the current location and check it out.
 Then, go to app.js and put the AJAX GET request inside a click handler for the button.

 When your group is finished, tip your laptop screens down.